-What container sizes are compatible with the piston filling machine?
+What container sizes are compatible with the G28 filling machine?

 One of the standout features of the piston filling machine is its adaptability to various container sizes, making it a versatile choice for businesses in the food and beverage industry.
 Whether you’re packaging petite vials of artisanal extracts or jumbo-sized jugs of industrial-grade syrups, the piston filling machine is up to the task.

 For businesses that deal with diverse products, this flexibility is invaluable.
 Take, for instance, a company that produces a range of sauces.
 From the small 100ml bottles of hot sauce to the 1-liter barbecue sauce containers, the piston filling machine can seamlessly fill them all.
 The adjustable settings allow operators to set the precise volume for each container, ensuring accurate and consistent fills every time.

 Similarly, beverage companies benefit immensely.
 Whether it’s a 250ml energy drink, a 500ml bottle of sparkling water, or a 2-liter soda, the piston filling machine can handle it.
 The machine’s design ensures that both carbonated and non-carbonated beverages are filled without any spillage or wastage.